Deployability of Operational Capital at Institutional Scale

 Implications

-The finding is a property of the studied operator.
-The 77%, 57%, and 19.6-hour figures are not claimed to generalize.
-The structural observation — that institutional operational deposit infrastructure carries non-trivial pre-deposit signal — is the candidate generalization.
-Whether the magnitude of that signal at any other operator approaches the studied operator's is an empirical question that another engagement answers.
+The findings are properties of the studied operator at the studied scale.
+The structural observation — that institutional digital-asset prime brokerage carries a measurable inbound-side visibility window and operates a transit-layer deposit infrastructure — is the candidate generalization.
+Whether the magnitude of those properties at any other operator approaches the studied operator's is an empirical question that another engagement answers.